godotengine/godot-docs/tutorials/content/procedural_geometry.rst

 It has a similar API to OpenGL 1.x, and it's meant for static content.
 This means, the mesh is generated once and then used.

-Here is a simple example of how to use it to add a single triangle.
+Here is a simple example on how to use it to add a single triangle.

 .. tabs::
  .. code-tab:: gdscript GDScript